akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ## Introduction

 Akka Persistence is a library for building event sourced actors.
-For background about how it works see the @ref:[untyped Akka Persistence section](../persistence.md).
+For background about how it works see the @ref:[classic Akka Persistence section](../persistence.md).
 This documentation shows how the typed API for persistence works and assumes you know what is meant by `Command`, `Event` and `State`.

 ## Example